-In June 2024, we completed the offering of \$650 million, 5.70% senior notes due September 2034 at a public offering price of 99.953%.
+In June 2024, PAA completed the offering of \$650 million, 5.70% senior notes due September 2034 at a public offering price of 99.953%.
 Interest payments are due on March 15 and September 15 of each year, commencing on March 15, 2025.
-We intend to use the net proceeds from this offering of \$643 million, after deducting the underwriting discount and offering expenses, to partially repay the principal amount of our \$750 million, 3.60% senior notes due November 2024 and, pending such repayment, have used a portion of the proceeds to repay outstanding borrowings under our commercial paper program and for general partnership purposes.
+PAA intends to use the net proceeds from this offering of \$643 million, after deducting the underwriting discount and offering expenses, to partially repay the principal amount of its \$750 million, 3.60% senior notes due November 2024 and, pending such repayment, has used a portion of the proceeds to repay outstanding borrowings under its commercial paper program and for general partnership purposes.